Oregon Trail II: Gameplay

-Outfitting the supplies and choosing the parties equipment of their journey becomes a possible point of player control leading to increased scoring chances.
-Additional supplies means adding weight to the player's wagon.
-When the wagon's weight limit is reached, it is not possible to continue on the trail and some goods will have to be dumped.
+Outfitting the supplies and choosing the parties equipment in their journey becomes a possible point of player control leading to increased scoring chances.
+Additional supplies though will mean adding weight to the player's wagon.
+When the wagon's weight limit is reached, it is not possible to continue along the trail, and some goods will have to be abandoned.
 The game offers players an immense selection of supplies available for purchase.
-During the beginning of the game, package deals are available up to six months of provisions.
-However, many perils in the game will cause many provisions to be lost or used for trade.
+During the start of the game, package deals are available up to six months of provisions, but numerous perils in the game will cause many provisions to be lost or used for trade.
 One has the option of taking a computer generated "package deal", ostensibly offered by the trailhead town's merchants.
-Or the player can shop the town and choose a custom strategy, quantities, tools and so forth or take the package then shop or trade in addition to that.
-One problem with the package is finding someone to trade for unwanted items for useful ones.
-Conversely, some assets are only available by the package (e.g. Chains, anvils, plows) or by trading, though many of those can be purchased from merchants or blacksmiths farther down the trails.
-If a player decides to buy supplies without the package, the player may buy chains or anvils from Westport, Fort Kearny or Fort Laramie.
+The player can also shop in the town and choose a custom strategy, quantities, tools and so forth or take the package and then shop or trade in addition to that.
+One problem with the package is finding someone to trade unwanted items for useful ones.
+Conversely, some assets are only available by the package (e.g. chains, anvils, plows) or by trading, though many of those can be purchased from merchants or blacksmiths further down the trails.
+If the player decides to purchase supplies without the package, they may buy chains or anvils from Westport, Fort Kearny, or Fort Laramie.
 All forts or towns with a blacksmith's shop will sell chains, nails (measured in pounds), and anvils.

 25th Anniversary Limited Edition

-This version includes Oregon Trail II 1.3, Oregon Trail for DOS 2.1, Oregon Trail Deluxe VGA 3.01, Oregon Trail for Windows 1.2, a series of five interview videos for Oregon Trail game history, a collector's wooden box package with branded artwork on the sides, The Oregon Trail Strategy Guide, $25.00 rebate coupons for MECC/SoftKey International products, and a limited-edition stamped certificate of authenticity.
+This version includes Oregon Trail II 1.3, Oregon Trail for DOS 2.1, Oregon Trail Deluxe VGA 3.01, Oregon Trail for Windows 1.2, a series of five interview videos for Oregon Trail game history, a collector's wooden box package with branded artwork on the sides, The Oregon Trail Strategy Guide, $25.00 rebate coupons for MECC/SoftKey International products and a limited-edition stamped certificate of authenticity.